shnenanigans/k4hrbot/README.md

 Now you have setup all the hard parts. all you need now is to make your account a twitch bot.

+download main.py from the github and put it in a folder

 now open main.py in a text or code editor (notepad is fine)

 generate your twitch token from https://twitchtokengenerator.com/